Welcome to Miss Westcott's Class

-This term, we will be looking at place value and addition and subtraction, using a variety of written methods.
+This term, we will be looking at discovering equivalent fractions, solving number problems and different measures.
 Additionally, we will be focusing on the learning of times tables up to twelve, in preparation for the statutory multiplication table test at the end of year 4.

 As a school we use TTRS and we will be celebrating the children’s success in class.
 Please practise at home as this is the key to knowing these facts inside and out.
 It is truly amazing how much easier the children find maths when these key facts are learnt.

-In writing, we will be exploring and creating cinquain poems themed around storms.
-We will focus on vocabulary development and figurative language.
-Following this, we will use the knowledge we have gained about the Vikings and Anglo-Saxons, to write exciting explanation texts about life during these times.
+In writing, we will be learning how to create a balanced argument and use this technique to help write a discussion text.
+Following this, we will use the knowledge we have gained about the Ancient Greeks, to write exciting myths.
 While we will be learning new grammar and writing techniques, it is vitally important that we continue to focus on handwriting and presentation.
 Hopefully, many of your children will earn their pen license by the end of the year!

-At Salisbury Road, we have adopted a new approach to the teaching of reading.
+At Salisbury Road, we use the VIPERS approach to the teaching of reading.
 We will be looking at one text over a course of a week, focusing on a variety of reading skills, such as vocabulary, inference, prediction, explanation, retrieval and summarising.